Testimony of Jesus Christ: Why I Believe in God

 Soon, I started making Christian friends, and I tried to assimilate into Christian beliefs.
 It sounded so great, and I had a hunger.
 But I was always plagued with doubt.
 I prayed “the prayer” at least fifty times throughout the next five years.

 Reflectively, I think my prayers were more, “What if Jesus Christ is my Savior?” rather than “Jesus Christ is my Savior!"

 “the Word was God,” and John 1:14 says that “And the Word was made flesh, and dwelt among us”

 My Religion Search

 It was not my search for a religion that led me to Christ, but my search is what gave me insight and later understanding as to why I believed what I believed.
-I started studying many religions and realized that I basically had a problem with every religion that existed.
-My problems with each religion were huge!
+I started studying many religions and realized that I had a problem with every religion that existed.
+My issues with each religion were huge!
 Judaism and Christianity made the most sense to me.
 I liked their God, as opposed to the gods of other religions.